A Painful Topic, really Painful

 During the crisis we found the most empathetic and sensible reactions were from professionals like nurses, social workers and police, and from adults who had experienced sexual abuse as children.

-I never really understood knew how pernicious sexual abuse of children was, and how rampant.
+I never really knew how pernicious sexual abuse of children was, and how rampant.
 When it happened to my daughter I saw it for what it was: a cruel assault on someone weaker.

 The sexual element and the fact that it is often done by someone the victim loves or trusts, makes the crime even more destructive.
 It has a corrosive effect that can continue to burn and dissolve the heart and soul of the victim long after the act.